eProsima/Fast-DDS/UPGRADING.md

 ## Compatibility with Fast CDR

 Fast DDS v3 is only compatible with Fast CDR v2.
-If you are not using Fast CDR as [third-party](https://fast-dds.docs.eprosima.com/en/latest/installation/configuration/cmake_options.html#third-party-libraries-options), please ensure updating your local dependencies.
+If you are not using Fast CDR as [third-party](https://fast-dds.docs.eprosima.com/en/latest/installation/configuration/cmake_options.html#third-party-libraries-options), please ensure that your local dependencies are up-to-date.

 ## Namespace migrations and changes